turbulent/dockwrkr/README.md

   dir: path/to/pids
 ```

-If a relative path is specified for ``pids.dir`` , it will be expanded from the configuration file location.
+If a relative path is specified for `pids.dir`, it will be expanded from the
+configuration file location.

-## status
+### status

-Returns a table with the PID and UPTIME/EXIT status of the docker-compose services.
-The program will do the service to container name lookup itself.
+Returns a table with the PID and UPTIME/EXIT status of the services.
+The
+program will do the service-to-container name lookup itself.

 Sample output:
 ```